A biosecurity team of 4.7 million

 The tools, rules and processes available make doing the right thing easy for New Zealanders and visitors.

 Each goal has outcomes that break down in more detail what the end results will look like.
 The outcomes for this strategic direction are on page 11 of the Direction Statement.

 To make sure we achieve the goals of the Direction Statement, the following targets were set for 2025:

 - 75% of adult New Zealanders understand what biosecurity means and why it is important.

 - 100,000 New Zealanders regularly take action to control plant or animal pests in their community.
 (40,000+ people currently are estimated to be part of a community group that manages weeds or pests).

 - 90% of relevant businesses are actively managing pest and disease risk associated with their business.
 The initial focus will be on the 5 international risk pathways: craft, mail, cargo, passengers, and express freight.
 Later this will be extended to domestic risk pathways, such as coastal shipping and movement of equipment between farms.

 In March 2018, to provide baselines for these targets, research was completed to better understand how the New Zealand public and businesses see biosecurity in their lives and work.

-The engagement plan sets out the working group's view of what success would look like if the goals and outcomes are met, and the actions needed to deliver them.
+The engagement plan sets out what success would look like if the goals and outcomes are met, and the actions needed to deliver them.